 Different parks also offer special evening jump sessions, including irresistible glow-in-the-dark jumping.

 While each Sky Zone is slightly different, each offers a set of attractions that you can visit.
 These can include rooms for free jumping, basketball, dodge ball, a foam zone with trampolines on one end and a huge foam pit on the other, and an area for kiddos under 5.
 Again, check with your specific park for the attractions they offer and what the age requirements might be.
 For example, some parks have certain rooms designated for older or younger kids to play dodge ball or certain times of the day when only a specific age set can jump in a given room.
 Charlotte was required to go to the older section, while Phoenyx the younger.

 During your jump session, you can visit any attraction for as little or as long as you want.
 If you’re keeping an eye on multiple kiddos, you might want to have a meeting place or have them stay together before leaving a room.
 With the exception of the free jump squares, the sections had lines so each child could complete the activity without endangering another child.
 The facility was full of employees that manned each section.

 As for jumping, pretty much everything goes!
 While each jumper stays in their own “zone” or on their own tramp, you can literally bounce off the trampoline walls, flip, and fly to your heart’s content.
 While it might be a bit ungraceful at the beginning, everyone will be flying high by the end.

-Managing your visit
+Managing your visit to SkyZone